Appointed February 2018

 Elected as Deputy Chair May 2021

 Ingrid is a Non-Executive Director with 25 years’ experience in philanthropy, fundraising, and strategy.
-She is the Deputy Chair of West Australian Ballet.
-She is a Director of The Chamber of Arts and Culture WA and Chairs the Fundraising and Development Committee , Sheila Foundation Inc., and is Chair of both the UWA Centenary Trust for Women and Equus Bonding Inc.
+She is a Director of The Chamber of Arts and Culture WA and Chairs the Fundraising and Development Committee, Sheila Foundation Inc., and is Chair of both the UWA Centenary Trust for Women and Equus Bonding Inc.

 Ingrid is an Ambassador and Mentor for Kilfinan Australia, having worked to develop the WA growth strategy, actively assisting many Not for Profit organisations.
 She worked at Deutsche Bank in Sydney before returning to Perth to join her family’s small to medium enterprise in the surgical and medical industry where she worked for 15 years, the last six as Managing Director.